AmritRVardhan/TravelRecommendation/README.md

 # Running
 - To run the fastest way, open up a kaggle environment, upload all the data files, copy paste the code.
 - To run locally, just copy the code, change the location of files, and run.
 Popular python packages should suffice.
 Requirements.txt file supplied.
-- The producitonzied way would be to have a docker environment with proper requirement.txt and makefiles.
+- The producitonized way would be to have a docker environment with proper requirement.txt and makefiles.

 # Preprocess
 - While preprocesing there was no NA or Null values which made life easier as there was no Imputation required for such data.